Hire and Programming

 The Gate is a professional arts centre based within a highly multicultural area in Cardiff.
 We are a registered charity, and exist to enrich the lives of the people within our diverse community.
 Based in a Grade II listed former church, The Gate has retained many of its original features including stained glass windows, pews and the pulpit can be found in our newly refurbished Café Bar.

 Over the past few years, we’ve hosted top quality performers such as; Rumer, Cate Le Bon, John Grant, The Puppini Sisters, Lesley Grant, Al Lewis, Festival of the Spoken Nerd, LAU, The Staves, Eddi Reader, Alexei Sayle, Germaine Greer, The Lemonheads, GoGo Penguin, Gaz Coombes, King Charles and many more.

 We are the campus for a full-time performing arts course and we programme our work based on three seasons in a year, broadly in line with term times.
 Throughout the year we are actively looking to present a wide range of high quality performing arts events for a wide audience.

 Our programme can get very busy and we would recommend looking at programming an event up to 9 months ahead of time.

 Our programme has also hosted a variety of top quality amateur and community groups alongside professional productions.

 In order to keep a balanced and varied programme, we have placed a limit of 9 amateur and community performances taking place a year.
 This equates to an average of 3 per term depending on other programming during that time.
 Given this limited availability we advise to contact us as early as possible with dates.
 Inevitably we won’t be able to accommodate all requests.

 Please note due to our new schedule of performance, classes and community events.
-As of 2017 we are unable to host private functions, celebrations and meetings.
+We no longer hire our spaces for private functions, celebrations, weddings or parties.

 Seated (Pews and chairs in central space) 320